Catch Lost Conversions from Paid Marketing Channels and Boost ROI with Affiliate Marketing

 - One mattress retailer saw 160% increase in ROAS with non-traditional SEM affiliates

-- After just two months, a fitness brand increased their ROAS by 569% with one voucher partner
+- After just two months, a fitness brand increased their ROAS by 569% with one coupon partner

 Enhance your tight marketing budget during a tough economy

 The changing market and current inflation have led brands to look for safer options when it comes to budgeting their marketing dollars to cost-effectively boost performance.
 While no brand is going to pause or shut down their paid marketing channels—nor should you—it’s become increasingly important to be savvy with budget and lean into marketing channels that offer full-funnel support, high conversion rates, and lower CPCs.

 This makes affiliate marketing not only a safe choice, but a smart one.
 By leveraging your affiliate channel, you can fill in the conversion gaps your paid marketing channels are missing.
 What’s going to really benefit brands in our current economy is having a fully optimized affiliate program to ensure that conversions are coming through in places that are higher intent.

 You should always take a holistic look at your marketing channels—with affiliate marketing, you want to make sure your pay-per-performance channel isn’t overlapping or cannibalizing your paid channels, rather they should be complementing one another so that conversions aren’t being lost, and you’re lowering ROI wherever you can.